aiven/devportal/docs/tools/terraform/get-started.rst

 5. Create a new file named ``variables.tf``.
 This is used to avoid including sensitive information in source control.

-It defines both the API token and the project name:
+Add the following code to define both the API token and the project name:

 .. code:: terraform